While taking the baby to the beach can be a great deal of fun, there are some hacks that you should know to make the beach outing a breeze.

 16. Create your own breeze.

-Breezes are not always guaranteed at the beach, so bringing a small battery powered fan will help.
+Breezes are not always guaranteed at the beach, so bringing a small battery-powered fan will help.
 A small mini clip battery-powered fan can be clipped to a number of things that you bring with you to the beach.
-Clip it to a stroller, to the beach tent or to beach diaper bag.
+Clip it to a stroller, to the beach tent, or to the beach diaper bag.

 Creating a breeze for your baby will help to keep them cool and more comfortable.